NVIDIA/TensorRT-LLM/examples/bloom/README.md

 TensorRT-LLM BLOOM builds TensorRT engine(s) from HF checkpoint.
 If no checkpoint directory is specified, TensorRT-LLM will build engine(s) with dummy weights.

-Normally `build.py` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel building to make the engine building process faster by adding `--parallel_build` argument.
-Please note that currently `parallel_build` feature only supports single node.
+Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel building to make the engine building process faster by adding `--workers` argument.
+Please note that currently `workers` feature only supports single node.

 Here're some examples: